Koredotcom/koredotai-docs/docs/platform/topic-guide/en/latest/invoices.md

 #### Topic Guide
 ###### Invoices

-  Check out our explanatory videos, FAQs, Kore Academy courses and documentation links on Invoices.
+  Check out our documentation link on Invoices.